-Everybody has their own rage – a person that just looks like them, but is so different in any other sense known to humanity.
+Everybody has their own rage - a person that reflects the appearance of oneself, but is so different in any other sense known to humanity.
 They are an abomination, an accidental existence that left even the smartest being filled with questions.

 Back then, when my brother left, no one knew that killing their own Rage would result in their own death.
 Not until a man, named Reynold Armad, battled his own Rage, with dozens of prying human eyes watching, as he struggled.
 It got to a stage when nobody knew which was the real Reynold Armad and which was his Rage - but it didn't matter in the end, for either way, he would die.
 He faced his own Rage and battled him to death.
 Using his bare hands, he squeezed the Rage's neck and held on till his very last breath, as he was carried to his final destiny.

 At first, nobody understood what had happened, but it didn't take long until the realisation sunk it.
 Those who witnessed the event, myself included, spread the word as far as they could.
 For a lot, it was too late, and for some, the truth didn't matter.